 Franchise owners are entrepreneurs who have bought a license to conduct business under an established brand.
 Many fast-food restaurants, convenience stores, and professional service companies are franchised, such as McDonald's and Kentucky Fried Chicken.

-Franchises generally get up and running faster, and become profitable more quickly, than stand-alone start-ups, because of the fact they are buying an already established business system, with proven marketing, and operating strategies.
+Franchise owners generally get up and running faster, and become profitable more quickly, than stand-alone start-ups, because of the fact they are buying an already established business system, with proven marketing, and operating strategies.

 This should provide a reduction of risk, and allow your franchise the very best chance of success.

-Nine other reasons to consider a franchise:
+Nine other reasons to become a franchise owner:

 1. Strong brand – A big advantage of buying a franchise is that the company may already have a strong reputable brand, which you can tap into without having to develop it over many years.
 This will, of course, provide readymade customers, who are already loyal to the brand.